nikbearbrown/NanoLex/Data/NanoLex_2.md

 ### Lexical Dictionary Entry: Nano SiO₂

-#### Definition:\n**Nano SiO₂** (n.): Ultra-fine particles of silicon dioxide with at least one dimension in the nanometer range, typically ranging from 10 to 100 nanometers.
+  \n**Nano SiO₂** (n.): Ultra-fine particles of silicon dioxide with at least one dimension in the nanometer range, typically ranging from 10 to 100 nanometers.
 These particles are utilized for their high surface area and reactivity in various applications, including as a reinforcing agent in polymers, in catalysts to enhance reaction rates, in cosmetics for enhanced skin feel and oil absorption, and as an additive in paints and coatings to improve durability and scratch resistance.

-#### Part-of-Speech:
+the *Part-of-Speech is :
  - **Noun Phrase:** 'Nano SiO₂' functions as a noun phrase, referring specifically to nano-sized particles of silicon dioxide.

 #### Classification: